youbastard/solid-potato/POSTS.md

   Orphaned characters are extremely common as literary protagonists, especially in children’s and fantasy literature.
 The lack of parents leaves the...

-  Ikea Effect - "self-assembly of products may allow people to both feel competent and display evidence of that competence."